fieldtrip/website/faq/is_it_possible_to_keep_track_of_trial-specific_information_in_my_fieldtrip_analysis_pipeline.md

 ---
 title: Is it possible to keep track of trial-specific information in my analysis pipeline?
+category: faq
-tags: [faq, trialinfo, trialdef, trialfun]
+tags: [trialinfo, trialdef, trialfun]
 ---

 # Is it possible to keep track of trial-specific information in my analysis pipeline?